Our Fabric

 Key Takeaways

-Water savings: Up to 2,700 liters per T-shirt
+Water savings: Up to 2,700 litres per T-shirt

 Carbon emission reductions: 7 kg CO₂ per T-shirt